Adoption Family FAQs

 Answers to Common Adoption Questions

 Adopting a child is a loving act that creates a new kind of family.
-There’s a lot to learn about this process, and if you are planning to adopt you should learn everything you can about it.
+There’s a lot to learn about this process, and if you are planning to adopt, then you should learn everything you can about it.
 You will find some answers to common questions about the adoption process below.

 How do I start the adoption process?